metavannier/scRNAseq_analysis_workflow/README.md

 - Then execute the workflow locally via

-`snakemake --use-conda --use-singularity --cores 10`
+`snakemake --use-conda --use-singularity --cores 12`

 #### On a cluster

-- Adapt the batch scripts run_slurm.sh and cluster_config.json file to run your snakemake from the working directory
+- Adapt the batch scripts run_slurm.sh to run your snakemake from the working directory

 It will install snakemake with pip and run the workflow in the HPC: